zacharypatrone/zacharypatrone/README.md

 👨‍💻 Interested in Frontend and Backend Development

-🎓 Bachelor's in Management Information Systems and a minor in Computer Science (May 2022)
+🎓 Bachelor's in Information Systems and a minor in Computer Science (May 2022)

 📍   Long Island, NY for the summer then Irvine, CA
 🏠 Thousand Oaks, CA